 - Provide opportunities for athletes to serve as leaders and display responsibility.
 (And I don’t mean just your formal captains.)
 Informal leaders are a powerful aspect of your team, so don’t forget to include as many people as possible in small leadership roles.
 Set up a cleaning workshop where they work in groups of 3 and one girl is assigned as the ‘captain’ of that group.
 You can rotate leaders on different days, instilling a sense of control over their own actions and improving motivation.

 - Overall, highlight the importance of effort, not outcome.
 Highlight effort during practice and when giving feedback about progress.
 It is much more powerful to tell an athlete, “I’m proud of the work you put in today,” rather than, “You are such a natural.”
-They are both praise and a compliment, but only the first one will help instill a sense of autonomy.
-An athlete has control over their effort, not over their innate talent.
+They are both praise and a nice compliment, but only the first one will help instill a sense of autonomy.
+Athletes have control over their effort, not over their innate talent.

 - Ensure your skill-building drills are meaningful and the athletes understand the purpose.
 If you introduce a new drill for improving jumps, make sure the athletes know that’s what the drill is for.
 That way, when they are exhausted and frustrated with the repetitiveness of the day, they are more likely to push through and encourage each other because they understand the importance and desired outcome of the drill.

 - Encourage athletes to try new things and support their creativity.
-Allow them to play around during practice every once and a while and try new skills, or experiment with their own choreography.
+Allow them to play around during practice every once and a while and try new skills, or experiment with their own choreography or improvisations.

 - Along with asking for feedback as discussed above, provide feedback to your athletes in an appropriate timely fashion.
 Make sure you focus on positive reinforcement and progress, not just the outcome.